Ayush8120/COAT/README.md

 - ChatGLM-6B: huggingface [Link](https://huggingface.co/THUDM/chatglm-6b)
 - ChatGLM2-6B: huggingface [Link](https://github.com/THUDM/ChatGLM2-6B)

+[^1]: For the purpose of datasets, we've used `concept and utility` interchangeably.
 ----------------------------------------------------------------------------------------------------------------
 ## Upcoming Stuff:
-- exporting an excel sheet to create object, task, concept jsons
+- generating object, task, utility jsons for your purpose
-- generating task-0 datasets for your own task list, object list, concept lists
+- generating task-0 datasets for your own task list, object list, utility lists
 - generating task-1, task-2 datasets for your own variables, your preferred possible configurations, handcrafted penalty schema and your own preferences.
 ----------------------------------------------------------------------------------------------------------------
 > play around, create more variables, go for more comprehensive reward structures, go in any depth you wish.
 Let's create more agents capable of physical commonsense reasoning!